John Garrett (schoolmaster)

-John Walter Percy Garrett (30 May 1902 – 23 December 1966) was an English schoolmaster and author, headmaster of new Raynes Park County School from 1935 to 1942 and of Bristol Grammar School from 1943 to 1960.
+John Walter Percy Garrett (30 May 1902 – 23 December 1966) was an English schoolmaster and author, headmaster of the new Raynes Park County School from 1935 to 1942 and of Bristol Grammar School from 1943 to 1960.

 In the 1930s he and W. H. Auden jointly edited The Poet's Tongue.

 Early life

 Garrett was born in Trowbridge, an only child, and his birth was registered at Melksham in June 1902, the son of Percy Edgar Thorne Garrett and his wife Florence Emily Cray.
 In 1911, his father was a 44-year old hairdresser and tobacconist in Trowbridge, but went off to fight in the First World War and was released from the Wiltshire Regiment in December 1914.
 The young Garrett was educated at Trowbridge High School for Boys and Exeter College, Oxford.

 Career

 Soon after Oxford, Garrett was appointed as an assistant master at Victoria College, Jersey.
 From there he went to the Royal Naval College, Dartmouth, and then to the Crypt School, Gloucester.
 He was head of the English department at Whitgift School, Croydon, then in 1934 took up a Page Travelling Scholarship to the United States.
 In 1935 he was appointed as the first headmaster of the new Raynes Park County School, where he remained until 1942.
 From 1943 until his retirement in 1960 he was headmaster of Bristol Grammar School.
 In January 1952, The Spectator noted that Garrett had been making a stir by insisting that "boys shall eat what they are given to eat, refrain from losing their own, or misappropriating other people's, property, and, if in the sixth form, do three hours' homework per evening."

-In 1935, with W. H. Auden, Garrett published The Poet’s Tongue, described as "an anti-academic anthology" of poetry for the use of schools, aiming to offer poems as part of a "multifarious, sometimes ridiculous ongoing enterprise", rather than as insular academic texts.
+With W. H. Auden, Garrett edited The Poet's Tongue, published in 1935 and described as "an anti-academic anthology" of poetry for the use of schools, aiming to offer poems as part of a "multifarious, sometimes ridiculous ongoing enterprise", rather than as insular academic texts.
 They also presented some ideas about high and low culture.

+In the 1940s, Garrett was giving talks and lectures on BBC radio.
+In April 1946 he spoke on William Shakespeare's birthday.